-The right partner conducts the Four-Layer assessment before committing to an implementation scope.
-They bring commercial and technical rigor to the diagnostic phase.
-And they are willing to recommend a scope that differs from the initial brief if the assessment reveals that a different approach would deliver more value for less investment, because they are accountable to outcomes, not to the size of the statement of work.
+At Axelerant, we conduct the Four-Layer Assessment — a diagnostic covering commercial, technology, data, and activation layers — before committing to any implementation scope.
+We bring commercial and technical rigor to the diagnostic phase, and we are willing to recommend a scope that differs from the initial brief if the assessment reveals a more efficient path to value.
+We are accountable to outcomes, not to the size of the statement of work.

 Consumer product agencies, enterprise software consultancies, and SME-focused digital shops all operate on their own natural timelines.
 Those timelines are not wrong; they are calibrated for their natural client.
 But they are not calibrated for PE.